About the Research

 Dr Stephanie Dobson is a Professional Practice Fellow lecturing in the Department of Anthropology and Archaeology.
 Her current research focuses on Muslim women in New Zealand – especially exploring women’s experiences of faith, identity and expressions of culture/ethnicity, as well as Muslim and non-Muslim perceptions relevant to these areas.

-Dr Jacob Edmond, Senior Lecturer in the Department of English and Linguistics, is concerned with comparative approaches to literary studies and with cross-cultural encounters that take place in and through literature.
+Dr Jacob Edmond, Professor in the Department of English and Linguistics, is concerned with comparative approaches to literary studies and with cross-cultural encounters that take place in and through literature.
 He has research interests in modern and contemporary poetry in Chinese, Russian and English, and has a particular interest in Chinese-New Zealand literary relations.
 He has worked extensively on the contemporary Chinese poet Yang Lian, who is now a New Zealand citizen, and is currently co-editing a book of Yang's New Zealand work in English translation.
 He is also a member of the Advisory Board of the Graduate Journal of Asia Pacific Studies.

 Gautam Ghosh is Lecturer in the Department of Anthropology and Archaeology.
 His research is situated in the intersections among anthropology, political theory, and cultural studies.
 Recent research examines – within the context of South Asia and the South Asian diaspora – issues of liberal nationalism, with attention to questions of historical periodization and, more broadly, time and temporality.
 He has studied these in the context of the 1947 Partition of British India as well as in “Cyberia.”